ygda-org/programming-guide/sections/section-5.md

 - Set the player's `velocity` to a zero vector
     - Remember that the `velocity` is of type Vector2, and so you must use the constructor `Vector2(x, y)` to create a new `Vector2`s.
 You can also use the constant `Vector2.ZERO` to get a vector with values `(0, 0)`.
 - Lock the ability to move
-    - You can add a `bool` variable to the top of your script that is set to true when the player dies.
+    - You can add a `bool` variable to the top of your script that gets set to true when the player dies.
 In the main physics loop, return early if this variable is set to true.
-- Disable the players hitbox
+- Disable the player's hitbox
-    - You can do this by refereing to the `CollisionShape2D` node on the player with `$CollisionShape2D` and setting the `disabled` property to true.
+    - You can do this by referring to the `CollisionShape2D` node on the player with `$CollisionShape2D` and setting the `disabled` property to true.
 You should do this with the function `$CollisionShape2D.set_deferred("disabled", true)`.
-You have to do it this way as messing with node properties in the middle of physics calculations can cause problems, and by calling it deferred, you are telling the engine to hold off on doing it till the end of the current frame.
+You have to do it this way as messing with node properties in the middle of physics calculations can cause problems, and by calling it deferred, you are telling the engine to hold off on doing it till the end of the current frame (this will be very useful to remember for future games).
-- Flip the characters sprite vertically
+- Flip the character's sprite vertically
-    - Remember from the earlier section, you can set the `flip_v` property of the `AnimationPlayer2D` to true.
+    - Remember from the earlier section that you can set the `flip_v` property of the `AnimationPlayer2D` to true.
 - Delay for a bit, then restart the scene
     - Use `get_tree().change_scene_to_file("path/to/scene")` with the path to your `world.tscn`.
 This will simply restart the world scene.
     - Use `await get_tree().create_timer(seconds: float).timeout` to delay before changing the scene.
-You can play around with the amount of time it delays.
+You can play around with the length of time it delays.

-> When you call `await get_tree().create_timer(seconds).timeout`, it's creating a timer on the scene tree, then waiting till that timer emmits the signal `timeout`.
+> When you call `await get_tree().create_timer(seconds).timeout`, it's creating a timer on the scene tree, then waiting untill that timer emits the signal `timeout`.

 Try making and testing the script yourself!

-Heres how your script should look like:
+Here's how your script should look like:
 ```gdscript
 extends CharacterBody2D